 Assistant Professor and Coordinator of Instructional Technology

 Dr. Fegely earned his B.S.Ed. from Temple University in Secondary Education - Social Studies and History (double major), his M.Ed. in Learning and Teaching - Instructional Technology and Ed.S. in Instructional Technology from Coastal Carolina University, and his Ed.D. in Curriculum and Instruction with a concentration in Educational Technology from the University of South Carolina.
 He previously taught high school digital media and social studies in Myrtle Beach, SC.
 Dr. Fegely is a co-chair of the X Realities and Learning SIG for the Society for Information Technology and Teacher Education (SITE).
 His research focuses on computer science, robotics, XR, and emerging technologies in preservice teacher education.
-Outside of work, he enjoys running, lifting weights, building furniture, and spending time at the beach with his wife and 1-year-old son.
+Outside of work, he enjoys running, lifting weights, building furniture, and spending time at the beach with his wife and son.

 - EDIT 760 Instructional Technology Leadership